DidierRLopes/my-website/my-website/blog/2022-11-14-5-steps-i-used-to-change-my-job-title-in-less-than-1-year.md

 So what did I do to become a Sensor Fusion Engineer?

-## 1. Declare your intent
+## Declare your intent

 Since day 1 in the company, my team lead knew that my goal was to become a Sensor Fusion Engineer.

 This is very important, as your manager can keep this in the back of their mind when assigning tasks to you.
 For instance, my team lead was giving me a lot of material around the way our product processed external samples as this was critical to the INS.

-## 2. Define a roadmap
+## Define a roadmap

-I asked my manager: “What do I need to do to be recognized as a Sensor Fusion Engineer”.
+I asked my manager: “_What do I need to do to be recognized as a Sensor Fusion Engineer_”.

 Knowing about the matter is not enough, you want to have the credentials so that you can jump faster in your career.